-- 10,000 children below 5 years are estimated to have died in the absence of life-saving treatment for severe acute malnutrition (SAM) throughout 2023. - 42,000 children under 5 years with moderate acute malnutrition likely deteriorated to severe acute malnutrition. - 217,000 potentially low birth weight (LBW) babies have been born. - 311,000 children under 5 years have potentially suffered irreparable damage to their optimal growth and development. - 410,000 children were not supported with life-saving child protection services. - More than 1.2 million people were left without protection services exposing them to negative coping mechanisms. - 878,000 people were left without appropriate shelter conditions jeopardizing their physical and emotional wellbeing. - 927,000 people were not supported with core NFIs such as bed, mats, kitchen set, and clothes. - 352,000 people were left without coordination assistance and protection services, including service monitoring, camp management, coordination with camp actors and IDPs. - More than 1.1 million people have been left without priority life-saving health services, predominantly impacting child and maternal health. - 200,000 children lacked access to quality educational services. - At least 832,000 people did not receive adequate support to cover their most urgent hygiene and sanitation needs, likely impacting their health status. - 672,000 people did not have access to safe drinking water.
+- 200,000 children targeted for assistance lacked access to quality educational services. - More than 1.1 million people were left without priority life-saving health services, predominantly impacting maternal and child health. - 10,000 children below five years suffering from severe acute malnutrition (SAM) faced grave risk of preventable death in the absence of life-saving treatment and support. - 42,000 children under five years who missed preventive acute malnutrition management likely deteriorated to SAM, with potential consequences for their well-being and survival. - 311,000 children under five years faced higher risks of irreparable damage to their optimal growth and development, negatively impacting educational achievement, productivity in adulthood, and the development potential of the entire country. - 217,000 babies possibly born with low birthweight (LBW) and likely to face life-long negative impacts due to malnutrition experienced during their time in the womb. - 410,000 children (37 per cent of the children targeted) were not supported with life-saving child protection services. - More than 1.2 million people (57 per cent of all people targeted) were left without protection services exposing them to negative coping mechanisms. - 72 per cent of shelter activities (construction, reconstruction, repair) were not implemented, leaving 878,000 people living without appropriate shelter conditions jeopardizing their physical and emotional well-being. - 76 per cent of NFI kits distribution activities were not implemented, leaving 927,000 people without core NFIs such as bed, mats, kitchen set, and clothes. - 58 per cent of CCCM activities were not implemented, leaving 352,000 people without coordination assistance and protection services, including service monitoring, camp management, coordination with camp actors and IDPs. - At least 832,000 people did not receive adequate support to cover their most urgent hygiene and sanitation needs, likely impacting their health status. - 672,000 people did not have access to safe drinking water.